How Do Credit Card Companies Investigate Fraud?

 Credit Card Fraud Statistics

-The number of credit card fraud reports in the United States has skyrocketed in the past decade.
+The number of credit card fraud investigation reports in the United States has skyrocketed in the past decade.
 According to the Federal Trade Commission (FTC), credit card fraud is currently the most reported form of identity theft.

 The FTC describes credit card fraud as when someone misappropriates your credit card information to make purchases or applies for a credit card in your name.
 In 2022, the FTC received 441,882 reports alleging they were victims of credit card fraud.
 U.S. states with the highest rates of identity theft include Georgia, Louisiana, Florida, Delaware, and Nevada.
 Colorado ranks 27th in identity theft reports, with credit card fraud making up 40% of the state’s identity theft reports.